Central Air Conditioner Installation Guide

 - Your new outdoor unit will be positioned correctly.
 The contractor will install it and secure it to the site.

-- If also replacing your air handler, install the indoor unit.
+- If you are also replacing your air handler, install the indoor unit.
 While it’s a smart idea to replace both indoor and outdoor units at the same time, in some cases you may elect not to replace the air handler when you have a new outdoor unit installed.

 - The contractor will perform an installation inspection to ensure the installation was done correctly and the system functions properly.